United World College East Africa: Academics

-Development of the IB Middle Years Program
+Development of the IB Middle Years Programme

 The school is considered the "birthplace" of the International Baccalaureate's Middle Years Programme.
 The school identified a pedagogical disconnect stemming from teaching the British O-levels curriculum to students aged 11–16, and then the International Baccalaureate Diploma for students 16–18.
 The headmaster at the time, Lister Hannah, led discussions on the potential of developing a new two year pre-IB curriculum at the Association of International Schools in Africa conference in Nairobi in October 1978.
 Hannah, together with the heads of the International School of Lusaka, Zambia and the International School of Tanganyika in Dar es Salaam, Tanzania, engaged in discussions with the International Baccalaureate Organization and the International Schools Association (ISA) about establishing a new pre-IB programme.

 In 1980, the school hosted a conference of the International Schools Association (ISA) in Moshi, titled 'the Needs of the Child in the Middle Years of Schooling (ages 11–16)'.
-This conference recommended the development of a pre-IB course to meet the needs of students aged 11–16 years, with a focus on six key ‘needs’, which were described as Global, Intellectual, Personal, Physical, Creative, and Social.
-Further workshops and conferences (Lusaka in 1981, New York in 1981, Wersen in 1981, London in 1982, and Cyprus in 1983) brought additional schools into the conversation, including the International School of Geneva, the United Nations International School in New York, and the Vienna International School, and established a framework for what would become the Middle Years Programme.
+This conference recommended the development of a pre-IB course to meet the needs of students aged 11–16 years, with a focus on six key 'needs', which were described as Global, Intellectual, Personal, Physical, Creative, and Social.
+Further workshops and conferences (Lusaka in 1981, New York City in 1981, Wersen in 1981, London in 1982, and Cyprus in 1983) brought additional schools into the conversation, including the International School of Geneva, the United Nations International School in New York City, and the Vienna International School, and established a framework for what would become the Middle Years Programme.
 From 1983 to 1990 the discussions crystallized into a five-year curriculum for students aged 11–16, rather than a purely pre-IB course.
 After going through a pilot phase, the programme was taken over by the International Baccalaureate in the early 1990s, officially becoming the IB Middle Years Programme in 1994.